 All FMCH UK Trustees have lived either in Indonesia and/or India and volunteered with one or both FMCH sister organisations.

-In 2018 FMCH UK is collaborating with other organisations to raise international awareness around the importance of maintaining maternal mental health during pregnancy and the postnatal period.
+In 2018 FMCH UK collaborated with other organisations to raise national and international awareness around the importance of maintaining maternal mental health during pregnancy and the postnatal period.
+At the same time, working with a number of health professionals and other NGO's, FMCH-UK co-produced a short animation raising awareness around perinatal mental health.
+'Perinatal Positivity', has had over 25,000 views and won an award for Innovation.

 National professional and support staff staff design and deliver programmes, with national and international volunteers providing practical help with fundraising and sharing expertise where needed.